Arthurpmrs/TOPLadingPageProject/README.md

-# TOPLadingPageProject
+# TOP Lading Page Project

-The Odin Project CSS Project - Lading Page
+The landing page of a hypothetical app, made as a project to exercise CSS knowledge.

 ## Credit
 - Quote from: https://www.brainyquote.com/quotes/stephen_king_432566